 There are two banks that issue AAdvantage credit cards, Citi and Barclay.
 Since neither of these are issued by Chase, you should make sure you have the Chase 5/24 cards you want prior to opening one of the AAdvantage cards.
 You can read more about that here.

-The Citi AAdvantage credit card is one card that I keep despite the annual fee of $99.
+I keep an AAdvantage co-branded credit card open year after year despite the fact that it has a $99 annual fee.
 I rarely use it for purchases.
 It sits in a folder in our safe with my other “sock drawer credit cards.”
 I only keep it for the perks.

 - First of all, it comes with free checked bags for up to 4 people on my reservation.
 American Airlines raised its baggage fees for travel in the US and Caribbean to $30 each way (up from $25).
 If Ryan and I fly once a year and each check a bag, that would cost $60 roundtrip for each of us or $120 total.
 We usually try to carry on our luggage, but for some trips such as a ski trip or a trip with our kids, it’s nice to check bags for free.

 - By having this card, we also get a higher boarding group.
 This means that if we do not check bags, we will be able to board the plane while there is still room in the overhead bins for our carry on baggage!

 - I get access to reduced mileage awards.

 Let’s talk about American Airlines award tickets

 American Airlines offers 2 types of award tickets in each class (economy, business, and first).
 In the AAdvantage program these are called MileSAAver and AAnytime awards.
 When you are looking for award space on the AA website, you will see Economy MileSAAver, Economy AAnytime, Business/First MileSAAver, Business/First AAnytime, and then if it is a plane with 3 cabins you will see First MileSAAVer and First AAnytime.